 Key Performance Indicators Sub-topic Trends and supporting activities Metric Future Target 2021 Performance 2022 Performance SASB Governance Governance structure Embedded Sustainability Development Group sat 11 times during 2022, and met with the Group Executive Committee three times.
 Activity included a mid-year performance review and company benchmarking exercise.
-Executive engagement focused on sharing insights from these reviews, discussing the roadmap to reduce % of executive management and senior management with sustainability performance metrics in their objectives 100% N/A - New KPI 59% our environmental impacts, and agreeing 2023 objectives.
+Executive engagement focused on sharing insights from these reviews, discussing the roadmap to reduce our environmental impacts, and agreeing 2023 objectives.
 Created an approach to introduce a new Group Sustainability Committee in 2023 with delegated Board authority.
 Started a formal roll out of a Sustainability Objective for Senior Management at Lowell to reach 100% of Senior Leaders during 2023.
 Approach to protecting data A summary of our approach to protecting data is available on pages 38-41.
-Data security is captured across three of Lowell's top residual risks: Data Privacy, Data Management and Information, and Cyber Security.
-A summary of our approach to risk management is available on page 36.
-Number of substantiated complaints received concerning breaches of customer privacy, and losses of customer data across our Group N/A 16 complaints upheld by regulators relating to data privacy or data protection matters, representing 0.00012% of our customer base.
-23 complaints upheld by regulators relating to data privacy or data protection matters, representing 0.00015% of our customer base. ✓ Number of colleagues who have received training on Lowell's antibribery and corruption policies and procedures 100% 94% 95% ~ Number of colleagues who have received training relating to data security, protection and privacy 100% 94% 96% ✓ Environment • Scope 2 emissions decreased because Lowell's proportion of renewable electricity sourced increased from 39% in 2020 to 61% in 2021.
-Scope 1 Emissions • Carbon neutral by December 2025, for Scopes 1 & 2 and business travel.
-556 tCO 2 e (2020 = 500 tCO 2 e) N/A - data unavailable Colleague engagement on environment impact Colleague engagement focused across five core channels this year: • Environment Involve Group (EIG) • Sustainability Yammer Community Scope 2 Emissions Net Zero emissions by December 2030 across Scopes 1, 2 &amp; 3.
+Data security is captured across three of Lowell's top residual risks: % of executive management and senior management with sustainability performance metrics in their objectives 14 100% N/A - New KPI 59% Number of substantiated complaints received concerning breaches of customer privacy, and losses of customer data across our Group 15 N/A 16 complaints upheld by regulators relating to data privacy or data protection matters, representing 0.00012% of our customer base.
+23 complaints upheld by regulators relating to data privacy or data protection matters, representing 0.00015% of our customer base. ✓ Number of colleagues who have received training on Lowell's antibribery and corruption policies and procedures 100% 94% 95% ✓ Number of colleagues who have received training relating to data security, protection and privacy 100% 94% 96% ✓ Environment • Scope 2 emissions decreased because Lowell's proportion of renewable electricity sourced increased from 39% in 2020 to 61% in 2021.
+Scope 1 Emissions 16 • Carbon neutral by December 2025, for Scopes 1 & 2 and business travel.
+556 tCO 2 e (2020 = 500 tCO 2 e) N/A - data unavailable Colleague engagement on environment impact Colleague engagement focused across five core channels this year: Environment Involve Group (EIG) Sustainability Yammer Community Scope 2 Emissions 16 Net Zero emissions by December 2030 across Scopes 1, 2 & 3.
 100% green electricity by 2025 in all owned and controlled locations.
-734 tCO 2 e (2020 = 1,491 tCO 2 e) N/A - data unavailable Sustainability Intranet page Lovell Live broadcast interview Waste to Landfill (UK) 0 0 0 Regional and Group ExCo 2023 engagement will be centred around the production and roll out of 3 new policies, reaching and impacting all colleagues. % of colleagues Lowell has engaged on environmental impact N/A N/A - New KPI 46%
+734 tCO 2 e (2020 = 1,491 tCO 2 e) N/A - data unavailable Sustainability Intranet pageLowell Live broadcast interview Waste to Landfill (UK) 17 0 0 0 Regional and Group ExCo 2023 engagement will be centred around the production and roll out of 3 new policies, reaching and impacting all colleagues. % of colleagues Lowell has engaged on environmental impact 18 N/A N/A - New KPI 46%